isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 ```

 We have now shown that bottom is a satisfactory definition of false, and that
-functions into bottom are therefore a good definition of the falseness of their
+functions into bottom are therefore proofs that at least one of their parameters
-input type considered as a proposition.
+is a contradiction.
 Hence, we can define `type:¬_` ([`neg`](AgdaMode)), which
-states that a given proposition is false:
+states that a given mathematical statement is false:

 ```agda
 open import Level